Connection lost. Please refresh the page.

 Photoreceptor cells

-Photoreceptors are image forming cells.
-They are a specialised type of neuroepithelial cell that is capable of absorbing light and converting it into an electrical signal in the initial stages of the vision mechanism, a process known as phototransduction.
+Photoreceptors are a specialised type of neuroepithelial cell/neuron which are capable of absorbing light and converting it into an electrical signal in the initial stages of vision, a process known as phototransduction.
 Photoreceptors are packed tightly together, allowing a large volume of light to be absorbed across a small area on the retina.

 Rods